MinnowBoard-org/website/elements/tuto-reader/tutorials/Turbot-blink/docs/Turbot-blink.md

 You can give this script a try on your MinnowBoard Turbot running Ubuntu:

 1. Within a terminal window, create a file `blinkd2.sh` containing the script shown above.
-(If you cut and paste all the text above into a commandline window, it will do that for you.)
+(If you cut and paste all the text above into a command line window, it will do that for you.)
 2. Run the script with the ``sudo`` command: